realityforge/planet_quake/docs/quakejs.md

   * Drag and dropped content uploaded and accepted by the package manager for sharing with other clients/servers
   * Popup keyboard on mobile, somehow detecting a text box from UIVM, might not work on all mods.
-  * Compile baseq3a from EC directly to WASM and load asynchronously, https://github.com/emscripten-core/emscripten/wiki/Linking
+  * IN PROGRESS: Compile baseq3a from EC directly to WASM and load asynchronously, https://github.com/emscripten-core/emscripten/wiki/Linking
   * Switching renderers to WebGL 1/OpenGL 1/ES 1+2, closer with dlopen work
   * r_smp 2 Software renderer for rendering far distances in a web-worker, WebGL if OffscreenCanvas is available, low resolution software GL is not available
   * Repacking-as-a-service, uploader for repacking game content